Brisppy/twitch-archiver/README.md

 Chat logs are grabbed with [tcd](https://github.com/PetterKraabol/Twitch-Chat-Downloader), with VODs downloaded with [twitch-dl](https://github.com/ihabunek/twitch-dl) before being remuxed with [ffmpeg](https://ffmpeg.org/).

+VODs can be downloaded effectively as fast as your Internet speed can handle - See [Notes](#notes).

 I recommend running this script on a semi-frequent interval (hourly), allowing it to grab any new VODs on a regular basis.